GaryWSmith/xdr-parser-plugin/README.md

 3) In addition to having the sensor data mentioned above at hand, you need to know which signal k path is applicable for that sensor data to be mapped to.
 For this information see the Signalk documentation. http://signalk.org/specification/1.0.0/doc/vesselsBranch.html

 As mentioned above, the "sentenceEvent" name that was used in the incoming data connection configured previously must be set in the plugin.
-TODO

 Once this is all complete and checked, click on the "Submit" button.

-Only click it once, multiple clicks will cause the incoming XDR messages to be processed as many times.
-Restarting the server resumes correct operation.
+Output
 The output of the plugin becomes another data source confirmed on the Dashboard under "Connection activity".